roman-milk/roman-milk.github.io/two-moms-two-laps.md

  There was a lot of talk about college, since it was just around the corner, and four of us were headed off for the first time.
 The food was perfect, and Aunt Marie was blushing from all the compliments.
 Someone, or someones was playing footsie with me under the table.
 Damn, why couldn't life always be like that?

  The guys had cleanup duty, but it was only the dinner dishes.
 With four girls in the kitchen, all the cookware had been taken care of.
 Dad only helped clear, then we chased him off, Colin and I finishing up.
-Report_Story #2